Gmagon/src.gmagon.com/source/products/store/trytomp3/features.md

 ## Features

 1. Built for Mac users only
-1. Super-quick conversion
+1. Super-fast conversion speed
 1. Fool-style operation
-1. Support most popular audio formats
+1. Supports almost all audio and video formats as input
+1. Supports batch conversion

-## 1. Support some audio and sound file extension
+## 1. Support a wide variety of audio and sound file extensions

 An **audio** file format is a container format for storing audio data on a computer system.
 There are many formats of audio and codecs, but they can be divided in three basic groups: uncompressed audio file formats, lossless compression audio formats and **lossy compression audio file formats**.